 These are the pillars of happiness and why I think you need them if you want to build long-term happiness.

-On a final note, I want to mention here that I've been tracking my happiness for over 5 years now.
+On a final note, I want to mention here that I’ve been tracking my happiness for over 5 years now.
 What does this mean?
-It means I spend 2 minutes every day to reflect on my day:
+It means I spend 2 minutes every day reflecting on my day:

 - How happy was I on a scale from 1 to 10?